migdress/automated_deployment/README.md

   * Run the applicatiom

-* **ssh-key**: whose responsibility is to download a public key file and add it to the `authorized_keys` so that ormuco staff can access the instance
+* **ssh-key**: whose responsibility is to download a public key file and add it to the `authorized_keys` for the client to be able to access the instance

 The entry point for the playbook is the file **site.yml**